 POD Plexus

-We’ve created a mega structure, a man-made mini-city floating over it’s surrounding.
-This concept was popular in the 60s.
-The vaulted pods would be made from a lightweight rigid composite secured to the base that can be delivered, deployed and inhabited anywhere.
+Pod Plexus is a megastructure, a concept popular in the 1960s; it’ a man-made mini-city floating over the surrounding landscape.
+The vaulted pods are made from a lightweight rigid composite secured to the foundations.
+Vaoulted units can be delivered by vehicle in sections, deployed and inhabited anywhere.

 • DETAILS